Region-Adaptive Sampling for Diffusion Transformers: Introduction

-For each input \( X_t \), we select a fast-update rate to determine the regions needing updates in each step, while regions in the slow-update regime retain the previous noise output, which, combined with the updated fast-region noise, forms \( X_{t-1} \) for the next step.
-To maintain global consistency, we keep features from slow-update regions as reference keys and values for subsequent steps.
-Although the fast-region selection is dynamic and recalculated after each update to prioritize significant areas, we periodically reset the inference for all regions to mitigate cumulative errors.
+For each input \( X_t \), a fast-update rate determines the proportion of tokens selected for refinement.
+The updated fast-region noise is then combined with the preserved slow-region noise to construct the next-step input \( X_{t-1} \).
+To maintain global semantic and visual consistency, features from slow-update regions are retained as reference keys and values for subsequent attention computations.
+Although fast-region selection is dynamic and recalculated at every step to prioritize semantically significant areas, we periodically perform full-image updates to prevent cumulative approximation errors.

-In summary, we propose \ourmethod{}, the first diffusion sampling strategy that allows for regional variability in sampling ratios.
-Compared to spatially uniform samplers, this flexibility enables our approach to allocate DiT's processing power to the model's current areas of interest, significantly improving generation quality within the same inference budget.
-As shown in Figure \ref{fig:teaser} (c)(d), our method achieves substantial reductions in inference cost with minimal FID increase, while outperforming the uniform sample baseline in terms of FVD within equivalent inference times.
-Figure \ref{fig:teaser} (a)(b) also demonstrates that with models like Lumina-Next-T2I \cite{gao2024luminat2xtransformingtextmodality} and Stable Diffusion 3 \cite{esser2024sd3}, our method's fast-region noise updating yields over twice the acceleration with negligible image quality loss.
-A user study comparing our method to uniform sampling across various generated cases further shows that our method maintains comparable generation quality at 1.6x the acceleration rate.
+In summary, we propose \textbf{\ourmethod{}}, the first diffusion sampling strategy that enables \emph{regionally adaptive sampling ratios}.
+Unlike spatially uniform samplers, our approach allocates DiT’s computation to regions of current importance, achieving a better balance between efficiency and fidelity.
+As shown in Figure~\ref{fig:teaser}(c)(d), \ourmethod{} substantially reduces inference cost with minimal FID degradation, while surpassing uniform baselines in FVD under equivalent budgets.
+Furthermore, Figure~\ref{fig:teaser}(a)(b) demonstrates that with large-scale models such as Lumina-Next-T2I~\cite{gao2024luminat2xtransformingtextmodality} and Stable Diffusion~3~\cite{esser2024sd3}, our adaptive fast-region updating yields more than \textbf{2$\times$} acceleration with negligible perceptual quality loss.